digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

    Creating the ``Bank`` party is an operation local to ``participant2``, and ``mydomain`` becomes aware of the party with a delay (see :ref:`Topology Transactions <identity-transactions>` for more detail).
-   Processing and network delays also exist for all other operations that affect multiple nodes, though everyone sees the operations on the domain in the same order.
+   Processing and network delays also exist for all other operations that affect multiple nodes, though everyone sees the operations on the sync domain in the same order.
 When you execute commands interactively, the delays are usually too small to notice.
-However, if you're programming Canton scripts or applications that talk to multiple nodes, you might need some form of manual synchronization.
+However, if you are programming Canton scripts or applications that talk to multiple nodes, you might need some form of manual synchronization.
-   Most Canton console commands have some form of synchronisation to simplify your life and sometimes, using ``utils.retry_until_true(...)`` is a handy solution.
+   Most Canton console commands have some form of synchronization to simplify your life and sometimes, using ``utils.retry_until_true(...)`` is a handy solution.

 The corresponding Daml contracts that we are going to use for this example are: